 Stop at tourism information centers

-If a town has one, I often visit the Tourism Information center.
-In my experience the staff is always happy to give advice about hikes, sights to see, camp spots and (very relevant in Canada) snow conditions and bear sightings.
-In Squamish we visited the Squamish Adventure Centre and in Whistler we stopped by the Whistler Visitor Center.
+If a town has one, I often visit the Tourism Information Center.
+In my experience, the staff is always happy to give advice about hikes, sights to see, camp spots, and (very relevant in Canada) snow conditions and bear sightings.

-Cook your own food to safe lots of money
+Cook your own food to save lots of money

-Canada isn’t considered a cheap country to travel, however, cooking your own meals is a great way to cut the costs!
+Canada isn’t considered a cheap country to travel to, however, cooking your own meals is a great way to cut costs!
 We usually bought groceries for 2-3 days whenever we found a big(ger) supermarket.

 Where to take a cheap shower

-That’s it, my Sea to Sky highway road trip guide!
+That’s it, my Sea to Sky highway guide!
 I hope this post will help you plan an unforgettable road trip on Highway 99.
-Below you can download a list of the Sea to Sky attractions mentioned in the post.
+Below you can download a list of the Sea to Sky Highway stops mentioned in the post.